AzizHarrington/cs253/README.txt

-This is the class project for Udacity's 253 Web Development course.
+Class project for Udacity's Intro to Web Application Engineering

+Building blog with Google App Engine and Python